Authority: Senior Vice Provost and Director of Libraries

 Step 1 – A Petition for Review of Library Charges

 a.
-Petitions must be in writing on a Libraries’ petition form, which can be found at: NCSU Libraries Website.
+Petitions must be in writing on a Libraries’ petition form, which can be found at: NC State University Libraries Website.

 Petitions must be completely filled out or they will be returned.